OysterKing/Final-Year-Project/README.md

 18/02/16:
 Added some default x and y positions for the text items in demomode that are incremented with each piece of text.
 This leads to a nicer layout.

+19/02/16:
+Added  new class, demowritemode to allow users to write their own demos.